-The following diagram shows the steps involved in the design and verification of a digital logic circuit:
+The following diagram shows the steps involved in the design and verification of a digital logic circuit.

 The logic synthesizer generates a netlist that describes how the components (gates, flip-flops, etc) are connected.
-The place and route (P&R) step places the components at specific locations on the IC and connects then using FPGA routing resources or the metal layers of an ASIC.
+The place and route (P&R) step places the components at specific locations on the IC and connects them using the metal layers of an ASIC or a PLD's routing resources.
 The P&R step determines the delays between components.

-Simulations can be used to verify the functionality of a design and also that it will operate at the required clock frequency.
+Simulations can verify both the correct functioning of the design ("functional verification") and that it will operate at the required clock frequency ("timing simulation").

-Functional testing verifies the design by assuming zero propagation delay through combinational logic.
-This checks that the logical or functional design is correct.
-This can be done before the design is mapped into gates and placed on specific portions of the chip because propagation delays do not affect the results.
+Functional testing verifies the design by assuming zero propagation delay through combinational logic and interconnects.
+This checks that the logical ("functional") design is correct.
+This can be done before mapping the design to gates and placing these at specific locations of the IC because propagation delays do not affect the results.

 Timing simulation verifies that the design will behave correctly with the actual signal delays that will appear in the final design.
-This requires that the delays estimated from P&R are "back-annotated" to the netlist.
+This requires that the delays estimated from P&R are added ("back-annotated") to the netlist.